Installation of combined heat and power plant for Unilever

 Gas Energy Generation

-As a large energy user, the Unilever site was dependent upon grid derived energy and the heating and hot water system was powered by Compressed Natural Gas.
+The Unilever site was dependent upon grid derived energy and the heating and hot water system was powered by Compressed Natural Gas.

 Ylem Energy identified an opportunity to improve the energy efficiency of the site through the installation of a landfill gas fired combined heat and power (CHP) system.
 Unilever embraced this opportunity to address the legacy environmental impacts of landfilling and to minimise the environmental impact through renewable on-site energy generation, rather than sourcing its power from the grid.